vineshbv/tesla_usgs_project/README.md

 3) TotalEvents.png - Displays the Total events occurred during year 2017 with the raw data
 4) BiggestEarthQuake_Analysis.png - Depicts the biggest earth quake of the year 2017 (highlighted in red)
 5) MostProbableHour.png - Matrix visualization of the probable hour of the day for the earthquakes bucketed by the range of magnitude
+6) Queries.sql - Queries for item 1, 5 & 6 in objective section